Japan and Belize Summer Programs

 To be considered for the ML GSO Program, students should meet the following criteria:

-• have completed at least one term of studies at their home university
+• Have completed at least one term of studies at their home university.

-• be interested in adding an international experience to their degree
+• Be interested in adding an international experience to their degree.

-• be interested in sharing their Indigenous culture, teachings and ceremony with other participants in the program as well as learning from other participants about their Indigenous culture, teachings and ceremony
+• Be interested in sharing their Indigenous culture, teachings and ceremony with other participants in the program as well as learning from other participants about their Indigenous culture, teachings and ceremony.

-• be interested in sharing their Indigenous culture, teachings and ceremony in Belize
+• Be interested in sharing their Indigenous culture, teachings and ceremony in Belize.

-• stands to represent their home university and their home community well while participating in the program.
+• Stands to represent their home university and their home community well while participating in the program.

 Program Fees:

 There are 20 full bursaries to cover the entire program fee for students that identify as Indigenous.
-In addition, there will be 2 partial bursaries to cover the program fee for students.

 The program fee will be inclusive of the following expenses: